blinq-io/selenium-session-manager/README.md

 # selenium-session-manager
 Bypass your app login screen by managing your browser session (cookies).
-This project enable your selenium automation tests to bypass your applicaiton login screen.
+This project enable your selenium automation tests to bypass your application login screen.
 ## Why should I bypass my app login screen?
 1. It enable your tests to run faster.
 2. It can eliminate the need for complex autentication scenarios like: multi-factor, captch...